ddev/ddev/.github/ISSUE_TEMPLATE/Support_request.md

 If you're having trouble with ddev,

 1. Please use the latest stable version of DDEV-Local before reporting.
 Upgrading is easy.
 2. Please run a quick diagnostic and post the results as a new gist on gist.github.com (or on another pastebin-type site if you prefer).
-You can download [test_ddev.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/test_ddev.sh) and run it per the instructions at the top.
+Just run `ddev debug test` and post the results as a gist on https://gist.github.com.
 That will help so we don't have to ask so many questions...
-And it it works, it probably means there's something wrong with your project, not ddev.
-Put the link to the gist here.
+And if it works, it probably means there's something wrong with your project, not ddev.
+Put the link to the gist here, thanks.
+(If you don't yet have the `ddev debug test` command, you can download [test_ddev.sh](https://raw.githubusercontent.com/drud/ddev/master/cmd/ddev/cmd/scripts/test_ddev.sh) and run it with the instructions at the top.
 -->

 **Describe the Problem**